 The new meters

-For example they can tell you how much energy you are using through a display in your home.
+For example, they can tell you how much energy you are using through a display in your home.
 They can also communicate directly with your energy supplier meaning that no one will need to come and read your meter in future.

 Most of the smart meters that are being installed today use mobile phone-type signals to send meter readings to your supplier, and other wireless technologies to send information to the in-home display.
-However, there are a number of other technologies available.

 Benefits of smart meters